calendar42/Calendar42-documentation/rest-api/oAuth-authorization.md

 1. Preform all required redirections to finalize the authorization to our servers.
 1. On success redirect to the logged in page, where the token will be used to proceed of all actions to the C42 API.

-In this case the user experience could be a 'longer' response time from the login page.
+In this case the Silent oAuth flow only impacts the user experience minimally by offering a slightly longer response time from the login page.
+Different options are:

-Different options are available like showing a loader with a message explaining which actions are happening in the background.
+* showing a loader with a message explaining which actions are happening in the background.
-In a Smartphone Native app a Web-view can be opened in the background and make this process totally invisible for the user.
+* (in a Native app) opening a Web-view off-screen and making this process totally invisible for the user.

 # Error responses (WIP)